JKTKops/Write-You-a-Haskell-2/Chapter 8/Chapter 8 - Design of ProtoHaskell.md

 At the end, we simply pretty-print the Java AST that we've built, along with our runtime system.

 For the interpreter, I'm _not worried about performance_.
-I plan to simple recompile the source of everything in the interpreter environment at each command.
+I plan to simply recompile the source of everything in the interpreter environment at each command.
 When interpreting, we'll intercept the code _before_ the simplifier and execute that.
 But we'll provide commands to go further into the pipeline and show the results.

 After we have all these transformations ready, the compiler itself becomes a straightforward chain of all these transformations.